vldbss-2021/vldb-2021-labs/tinykv/doc_ss/lab1.md

 In `tinykv` the `raftStore` has ensured logs will be replicated to replicas, and the failover is much easier that transaction states could always be restored if majority nodes of the raft group survive.
 That is to say the 2PC processing could continue as the newly elected leaders will always have same transaction states, no matter the coordinator or the participant fails.

 In tinysql/tinykv, the [percolator](https://research.google/pubs/pub36726/) protocol is used as the distributed transaction protocol, it's like the traditional 2PC way but still have some differences.
-One of the main diffences is that the coordinator or the scheduler does not need to persist the transaction states locally, all the transaction states are persisted in the participant nodes.
-In tinysql/tinykv cluster, the `tinysql` nodes work as the transaction coordinators and all the `tinykv` nodes are participants.In the next labs, we'll going to implement the percolator protocol based on the existing framework of `tinysql` and `tinykv`.
+One of the main differences is that the coordinator or the scheduler does not need to persist the transaction states locally, all the transaction states are persisted in the participant nodes.
+In tinysql/tinykv cluster, the `tinysql` nodes work as the transaction coordinators and all the `tinykv` nodes are participants.In the next labs, we'll go to implement the percolator protocol based on the existing framework of `tinysql` and `tinykv`.

 ### Concurrency And Isolation

 To get better performance, a transaction engine will need to process many concurrent requests, how to process them concurrently and ensure the results are reasonable?
 Isolation levels are defined to describe the tradeoff between performance and concurrency constraints, if you are not familiar with the transaction isolation levels and related concepts, the [document](https://pingcap.com/blog-cn/take-you-through-the-isolation-level-of-tidb-1) could be referred.

 In tinysql/tinykv cluster, we're going to implement a strong isolation constraint which is called `snapshot isolation` or `repeatable read`.
-In the distributed environment, a global timestamp ordering allocator is used to sequence all the concurrent transactions, and each transaction will has a unique `start_ts` which means the snapshot it uses, this timestamp ordering allocator is in `tinyscheudler` server in the tinysql/tinykv cluster.
+In the distributed environment, a global timestamp ordering allocator is used to sequence all the concurrent transactions, and each transaction will have a unique `start_ts` which means the snapshot it uses, this timestamp ordering allocator is in `tinyscheudler` server in the tinysql/tinykv cluster.
 To learn more about the scheduler service of the cluster, this [document](https://pingcap.com/blog-cn/placement-driver) could be helpful.

 ### Support SQL Transaction